logigearcorp/docs.testarchitect.com/content/testarchitect-tutorial/part-3-extending-testarchitect/lesson-10-wpf-extensibility/technical-reference/wpf-extensibility-overview.md

 WPF agent is divided into three components as follows:

--   **Agent core**: This is main part of the WPF Extension.
+-   Agent core: This is main part of the WPF Extension.
 Its tasks are to:
     -   manage controls cache,
     -   manage all extensions and load extension handlers,
     -   communicate with TAPM, and
     -   receive requests from TAPM and pass it to a handler which has the responsibility to process and return result.
--   **Library**:
+-   Library:
     -   ExtensionLib contains the interfaces and abstract classes which are implemented on the extension side, such as ITAControlHandler and TAComponentHandlerBase.
     -   UtilitiesLib library exports classes which are able to be reused by extensions.
 For instance, WPF reflection lib.
--   **Extensions**: Sets of handlers which support a type of control or overwrite the behavior of available handlers such as WPF Control Support.
+-   Extensions: Sets of handlers which support a type of control or overwrite the behavior of available handlers such as WPF Control Support.

     ![](/images/TA_Tutorials/Images/WPF_extensiblity_components.png)